Wampanoag Tribe of Gay Head: 20th century

 In 1972, the Wampanoag people on the island formed the Wampanoag Tribal Council of Gay Head, Inc. for cultural preservation and political self-determination.
 They filed a land claim suit in 1974, seeking to gain title to 3,000 acres of lands lost to the state and town.
 In the nineteenth century, these bodies had not gained federal approval through the Senate for extinguishment of Wampanoag title, as required under the 1790 Non-Intercourse Act.
 The Wampanoag claimed part of the public lands in the Town of Gay Head (now Aquinnah).
 The suit was controversial, clouding title to other lands in the town.

 The U.S. federal government formally recognized the Wampanoag Tribe of Gay Head (Aquinnah) on April 10, 1987.
 Under the Massachusetts Indian Land Claim Settlement Act of 1987, the federal government agreed to take into trust on behalf of the tribe approximately 485 acres of tribal lands purchased (160 acres private and approximately 325 acres common lands).
 The Town of Aquinnah contributed some land and the state of Massachusetts contributed up to $2,250,000 to a fund so that the Wampanoag could acquire land to be held for communal purposes.
 Common lands include the Gay Head Cliffs, Herring Creek, and Lobsterville.
 The private lands are in several parcels.
 Other land owned by the tribe includes parcels in Christiantown and Chappaquiddick, both on the island.
 The settlement provides details as to responsibilities and jurisdiction.

 Since that time, in 1988 U.S. Congress passed the Indian Gaming Regulatory Act, to establish a regulatory framework for gaming on Native American lands within the jurisdiction of federally recognized tribes.
 As required by law, the tribe soon submitted its proposed gaming ordinance to the National Indian Gaming Commission (NIGC).

 Clay mining has been protected by the tribal constitution since 1995, ensuring tribal members access to the clay cliffs.

+In 1998, the town name of Gay Head was corrected by the state legislature to the Wampanoag name of Aquinnah, recognizing tribal significance.